Break Up with Your Girlfriend, I'm Bored: Europe and Oceania

-In the United Kingdom, "Break Up with Your Girlfriend, I'm Bored" debuted atop the UK Singles Chart issued February 15, 2019, with 85,000 combined sales and replaced "7 Rings", which charted at the number two position that week.
-Grande became the first female artist to replace herself at number one on the chart and the second female artist to occupy the top two spots on the chart since Madonna in August 1985.
+In the United Kingdom, "Break Up with Your Girlfriend, I'm Bored" debuted at the top of the UK Singles Chart on February 15, 2019 – for the week ending date February 21, 2019 – with 85,000 combined sales and replaced "7 Rings", which fell a spot to number two that week.
+Grande became the first female artist to replace herself at number one on the UK Singles Chart and the second female artist to occupy the top two spots on the chart since Madonna in August 1985.
 She also became the first female artist to achieve three chart-topping singles in under 100 days and the fourth overall artist after Elvis Presley, John Lennon, and Justin Bieber, and was the first female artist with three songs in the top 10 as a lead artist after Ruby Murray in March 1955.
 The following week, "Break Up with Your Girlfriend, I'm Bored" declined to the number two position, as "7 Rings" regained its number one peak.
-Grande subsequently became the first artist in the chart's history to self-replace for two consecutive weeks.
-The song received a platinum certification by the British Phonographic Industry (BPI) on August 30, 2019, for sales of 600,000 track-equivalent units in the United Kingdom.
+Grande subsequently became the first artist in British chart history to self-replace for two consecutive weeks.
+The song received a double platinum certification by the British Phonographic Industry (BPI) on June 13, 2025, for sales of 1,200,000 track-equivalent units in the United Kingdom.

 In the Republic of Ireland, the song peaked at the summit of the Irish Singles Chart and became Grande's fifth song to top the chart.
 The latter achievement allowed Grande to become the second female artist with the most number one songs in the 2010s decade, after Rihanna's six songs.
 Grande was the first person to replace themselves on the chart since Ed Sheeran in 2017, and was the second female artist since Britney Spears to reach four number ones on the chart in less than a year during the 2000s millennium.

 In Australia, "Break Up with Your Girlfriend, I'm Bored" debuted at the number two peak on the ARIA Singles Chart dated February 24, 2019, where it remained for 13 weeks.
-It was eventually certified platinum by the Australian Recording Industry Association (ARIA) for selling 70,000 equivalent units in the country.
+It was eventually certified 4× platinum by the Australian Recording Industry Association (ARIA) in 2023, for selling 280,000 equivalent units in the country.

 "Break Up with Your Girlfriend, I'm Bored" topped the New Zealand Singles Chart issued February 18, 2019, and charted for 14 weeks.
-The song was later certified platinum by Recorded Music NZ (RMNZ) for selling 30,000 units in the country.
+The song was later certified double platinum by Recorded Music NZ (RMNZ) for selling 60,000 units in the country.